that-cyber-guy/The-Luislang-Lives/README.md

 # The-Luislang-Lives

-The script is used to create the following tags in Tenable Vulnerability Management
+The script is used to create tags in Tenable Vulnerability Management

 # How the tool works